matthewfranglen/category-set-graph/README.md

 In this case the mapping between X and Set would be a bidirectional graph as both directions would be represented.
 This solution feels a little bit better as it doesn't immediately dismiss one of the defining qualities of category X (that it has two values, not one).

+## To define the graph given the functor

 ## Definitions